The 51 Best Songs to Come Out of the 51st State in the Past 365 Days (2022 Edition)

 And yet…

-I (have) to believe that for every Teen Cobra, there is a Joey Mamlin.
+I (have to) believe that for every Teen Cobra, there is a Joey Mamlin.

 In an interview with Ella Feldman published the very same day Will’s interview with Des Demonas hit inboxes, the drummer to the puckish Crystal Casino Band proffered her (/us) a dauntless reassurance that there is a path forward for the willing and determined.
 “It’s not Brooklyn, it’s not L.A.—it’s D.C.
 We have a scene here.
 And we’re a part of it.”